valtech-sd/yia-scavenger-hunt-station-software/InteractiveStationServer/README-InteractiveStationServer.md

 ### Overrides

-* BOX_ID can be overriden in a NODE_ENV specific configuration file or by passing the BOX_ID environment variable into the NODE command.
+* BOX_ID can be overridden in a NODE_ENV specific configuration file or by passing the BOX_ID environment variable into the NODE command.
 The server will not start without this value.
-* SEQUENCE_ID can be overriden in a NODE_ENV specific configuration file or by passing the SEQUENCE_ID environment variable into the NODE command.
+* SEQUENCE_ID can be overridden in a NODE_ENV specific configuration file or by passing the SEQUENCE_ID environment variable into the NODE command.
 The server will not start without this value.

 ## Quest Configuration